commercialhaskell/stack/README.md

 packages.
 The only way to get stack to change its build plan is to modify one of those three.
 Updating the index will have no impact on stack's behavior.

-__I need to modify an upstream package, how should I do it?__

-Typically, you will want to get the source for the package and then add it to your `packages` list in stack.yaml. `stack unpack` is one approach for the former.
-Another would be to add the upstream package as a submodule to your project.